Pregnancy and Yeast Infections

 While this infection can be quite annoying and uncomfortable, it is generally harmless and can be easily treated with antifungal medication.
 Still, it's important to treat this condition as early as possible to avoid transferring the infection to the baby during delivery.

-A yeast infection, also known as vaginal candidiasis, is a fungal infection that affects the woman's vulva and vagina.
+A vaginal yeast infection (vaginal candidasis) is a fungal infection that causes irritation and discharge of the vagina.
 Under normal circumstances, the vagina keeps a healthy balance of its pH (acid level) and the amount of yeast inside of it.
 This balance acts as a type of protection and helps kill off bad bacteria.
 When a yeast infection occurs, the levels of acid and yeast in the vagina become unbalanced and allows the yeast to overgrow, which causes uncomfortable symptoms.

 The symptoms of a yeast infection can vary by how far progressed the infection is, but generally includes one or more of the following